-Information must be shared with South East Coast Ambulance Service if a decision has been made to make an application to court to remove the baby at birth to ensure all relevant professionals are aware of the risks/concerns and appropriate actions to take.
+Information must be shared with Southeast Coast Ambulance Service if a decision has been made to make an application to court to remove the baby at birth to ensure all relevant professionals are aware of the risks/concerns and appropriate actions to take.
 Children Social Care should be alerted via the Children’s Single Point of Access or Emergency Duty Team.
-At all times practitioners should be mindful of the fact that the baby cannot be removed at birth without parental consent unless there is a court order permitting this or the baby can legitimately be removed for reasons of police protection or the babies clinical condition is such that immediate removal to hospital is required to prevent death or serious harm.
+At all times practitioners should be mindful of the fact that the baby cannot be removed at birth without parental consent, a court order permitting this, for legitimate reasons of police protection or the baby’s clinical condition is such that immediate removal to hospital is required to prevent death or serious harm.

 If there is no clinical indication for the mother or infant to be conveyed to hospital, the ambulance service may in normal circumstances and in collaboration with midwives, leave a family in the care of a home birth team.
 If this would not be appropriate, clear instructions should be provided to the Ambulance Service as to what actions should be taken postpartum.

 It is important to update the Ambulance Service of any known changes of personal details that would assist them to further identify the mother they will be dealing with.